catseye/ellsync/README.md

 trailing slashes.)

 Since this configuration is named in the router, we don't even have to give these directory names.
-We can just give the name of the stream:
+We can just give the name of the stream, followed by a colon (more on that in a second):

-    ellsync router.json art
+    ellsync router.json art:

 If either of the directories does not exist, this will be prevented.
-Based on this, there is an option to list which streams are, at the moment,
+Based on this, there is a subcommand to list which streams are, at the moment,
 backupable:

-    ellsync router.json --list
+    ellsync router.json list

 Also, since the contents of the canonical and the cache normally have the same directory structure, ellsync allows a subdirectory of